 Sirao Flower Garden

 Sirao Flower Garden is located in barangay Sirao, in the highlands of Cebu City.
-It is the first best thing to do in Cebu once you arrive from the airport.
+It is the first best thing to do in Cebu once you arrive at the airport.

 It is definitely an Instagrammable place, especially for women.
 There are seats all around the place where you can enjoy watching and admiring flowers of different colors and shapes.
 This is also the reason why this place is liked by many lovers.